 Capernaum was one of the places Jesus lived during His earthly ministry to Israel.
 It was the scene of several important stories in the gospels.
 The Pharisees were often adversarial and once asked Jesus this question.
 “Which is the great commandment in the law?”
 Matthew 22:36-40.

 If Jesus had the viewpoint of a modern Pharisee, He might have quoted Leviticus 18:22 or 20:13, "Thou shalt not lie with mankind as with womankind: it is abomination" and lowered the boom on gays as many modern Christians love to do.
-Instead, Jesus looks the Pharisee legalists in the eye and calmly quotes Leviticus 19:18 and 34, the hospitality ethic.
+Instead, Jesus looks the Pharisee legalists in the eye and calmly paraphrases Leviticus 19:18 and 34, the hospitality ethic.

 “Thou shalt love thy neighbor as thyself.”

 I'll bet those ancient Pharisees were as angry and disappointed with Jesus' answer as modern Pharisees seem to be.
 What is it about Pharisees in any age that they love to disagree with Jesus?
 It's almost as if they've taken seminars on how to be obnoxious or how to always get it wrong or how to claim to be a Christian while disagreeing with Jesus Christ.

-Here was the perfect opportunity to slam "those disgusting queers" but Jesus refused to do that.
+Here was the perfect opportunity to slam "those disgusting queers" but Jesus refused to parrot the prejudices of modern Pharisees.
 That's not what Jesus was about.
-We all know that Jesus was not shy about expressing His view when He felt it necessary.
+We all know that Jesus was not shy about expressing His views.
 Read Matthew 23 to discover how caustic Jesus could be to religious charlatans.

 Yet for Jesus, life was about "loving strangers" and showing hospitality to people society rejected.
 For Jesus, life was about "philoxenia" or hospitality.
-For Jesus, life was about ministering to people society marginalized, people about whom no one else cared about.
+For Jesus, life was about ministering to people society marginalized, people about whom no one else cared.

 According to Jesus, loving God and loving neighbor were the most important commandments in the law.
 If we had to boil down all of the law and the prophets to just two succinct and pithy propositions, according to Jesus they would be: